eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 julia --project diff_3d_hidecomm.jl
 ```

-This will launch the code on 2 nodes, 8 GPUs (4 tasks per node). `srun` will then call into `nsys profile` launched to profile a specific portion of the code and report NVTX, CUDA and MPI traces for the MPICH implementation and produce output files named after each global MPi rank.
-The `julia --project` call will as such be wrapped by the profiler.
+This will launch the code on 2 nodes, 8 GPUs (4 tasks per node). `srun` will call into `nsys profile` to profile a specific portion of the code and report NVTX, CUDA and MPI traces for the MPICH MPI implementation.
+The produced output files are named after each global MPI rank.
+This procedure wraps the `julia --project` call by the profiler.

-The produced output files (`.nsys-rep` extension) can be analysed using the NVIDIA Nsight Systems GUI application that you can download from NVIDIA website and run locally.
+The produced output files (`.nsys-rep` extension) can be analysed using the [NVIDIA Nsight Systems GUI application](https://developer.nvidia.com/nsight-systems) that you can download from NVIDIA website and run locally.